bmschmidt/medicalHeritageVM/README.md

 This provides a self-contained virtual environment for deploying a Bookworm server hosting a MySQL database, the Bookworm API over a LAMP stack, and a set of websites for exploration including a version of the RStudio server.

-The base installation has been forked from Andrew Goldstone's [Course materials for Literary Data](https://github.com/agoldst/litdata-vagrant); some of the text in this README is his.
+The base installation has been forked from Andrew Goldstone's [Course materials for Literary Data](https://github.com/agoldst/litdata-vagrant); most of the text of the README that follows is a modified version of the README from his course.

 # Installation